rishab-t0910/website/content/about/_index.md

 + **MS in Statistics** @ _University of Illinois at Urbana-Champaign_
   * Expected December 2025
 + **BS in Applied Mathematics and Statistics** @ _University of Illinois at Urbana-Champaign_
-  * Graduated with double major in December 2023 with 3.81/4.00
+  * Graduated with double major in December 2023 with a GPA of 3.81/4.00
   * Highest Distinction for Applied Mathematics and Statistics
   * Coursework for [Mathematics](https://rishab-t0910.github.io/website/courses/math) and [Statistics](https://rishab-t0910.github.io/website/courses/stats)
   * Transferred from Nanyang Technological University after May 2021